 Florence Italy is where gelato was invented, and the center of Tuscany, which is known for its delicious, fresh food.
 Here are our best budget-friendly suggestions for where to eat in Florence with kids.
 These places have something for everyone, with delicious, fresh food that is family-friendly, rather than fine dining.
-At the bottom we also list our favorite places for gelato in Florence!
+And or course, we list our favorite places for gelato in Florence- and we tested a lot of options!
+We’ll also cover some regional specialty foods Florence is known for so you can look for them on menus.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.